SegmentationBLWX/sssegmentation/docs/Tutorials.md

 {'type': 'Resize', 'output_size': (2048, 512), 'keep_ratio': True, 'scale_range': (0.5, 2.0)}
 ```

-where `Resize` means a data transform method defined in <span style="border-bottom:2px dashed blue;">[`transforms.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/pipelines/transforms.py)</span> and other values denote for the arguments for instancing the corresponding data transform method.
+where `Resize` means a data transform method defined in <u>[`transforms.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/pipelines/transforms.py)</u> and other values denote for the arguments for instancing the corresponding data transform method.

 Here is a list of supported data transform methods,